SherG/sherrieg/content/blog/swiss-vs-nazis/index.md

 ---
-title: "How did the Swiss stand their ground against the Nazis?"
+title: "The Swiss and the Nazis -- an intriguing account?"
 date: 2022-09-20T01:28:14-05:00
 publishdate: 2022-09-20
 draft: false